Last updated: 2026-02-12

 Which Approach Should You Use?

-All three approaches complement each other:
+All approaches complement each other:

 • Use AI Chat Sidebar for quick, conversational assistance while writing queries or building notebooks.
 It's the fastest way to get AI help without leaving your editor.